 It was a wintery day, but they sat outside under the weak rays of winter sunlight.
 Finally Claudia could say everything she’d been holding on to.
 “Denise,” she started, biting her lower lip nervously, “How much of what happened on New Year’s Eve do you remember?
 I’m not talking about the party though; I’m talking about what happened between you and me when Gareth walked in on us.”

 Denise sighed and crossed her arms.
 “Look Claudia,” she said uneasily, “I remember what happened.
 It’s a bit hazy, but I remember enough.
 I love you my friend, so much, but we’ve got to pretend this never happened.
 I can’t wreck the life I’ve worked so hard to build for my family just for the sake of my own selfish needs.
 God I would do anything for it to just be the two of us together.
 We understand each other.
 We’re soul mates.
 I’ve never connected with anyone like I’ve connected with you.
 But no, this chapter needs to be closed.
 It never happened okay?”

-And so it was with those words that Claudia’s world shattered and tinkled to the floor in a million little pieces.
-She felt a gust of wind blowing around her feet and watched the pieces drift off into the sky, like tiny dandelions, and she knew in that moment that she had no choice but to bring her focus back to Gareth and find a way, any possible way, to dig deep into her heart and soul and reconnect with her husband.
+It was with those words that Claudia’s world shattered and tinkled to the floor in a million little pieces.
+She felt a gust of wind blowing around her feet and watched the pieces drift off into the sky like tiny dandelions and she knew in that moment that she had no choice but to bring her focus back to Gareth and find a way, any possible way, to dig deep into her heart and soul and reconnect with her husband.
 It was either that, or she was going to have to make her own way in the world, just her and the children.
 She had always said that she’d rather be alone and happy than in a relationship where she’d lost all sense of who she was and where she was going.
 And in truth, it was the latter rather than the former that rang true for her in that moment.